-San Francisco Poised To Ban Sales Of E-Cigarettes
+San Francisco Bans Sales Of E-Cigarettes

-San Francisco's Board of Supervisors is expected to vote Tuesday to ban the sale and distribution of e-cigarettes in the city.
-The city is the corporate home of Juul Labs, the biggest producer of e-cigarettes in the U.S.
+San Francisco's Board of Supervisors voted unanimously Tuesday to ban the sale and distribution of e-cigarettes in the city.
+The city is the corporate home of Juul Labs, the biggest producer of e-cigarettes in the United States.

+City Attorney Dennis Herrera co-authored the ordinance, and celebrated the final vote.
+"This is a decisive step to help prevent another generation of San Francisco children from becoming addicted to nicotine," he says.

+"This temporary moratorium wouldn't be necessary if the federal government had done its job.
+E-cigarettes are a product that, by law, are not allowed on the market without FDA review.
+For some reason, the FDA has so far refused to follow the law.
+If the federal government is not going to act, San Francisco will."

+Juul responded to the final vote in a written statement to media, saying the ban will cause new challenges for the city.

+"This full prohibition will drive former adult smokers who successfully switched to vapor products back to deadly cigarettes, deny the opportunity to switch for current adult smokers, and create a thriving black market instead of addressing the actual causes of underage access and use," writes Juul spokesman Ted Kwong.

-Two San Francisco ordinances would prohibit the sale of e-cigarettes in brick-and-mortar stores and also online, if shipping to addresses in the city.
+Two San Francisco ordinances would prohibit the sale of e-cigarettes in brick-and-mortar stores and also online, if shipping addresses are in the city.

-San Francisco Mayor London Breed has 10 days to sign the legislation, which she has said she will do.
+San Francisco Mayor London Breed will now have 10 days to sign the legislation, which she has said she will do.
 The law would begin to be enforced seven months from that date, in early 2020.

-San Francisco Supervisor Shamann Walton coauthored the proposed legislation.
+San Francisco Supervisor Shamann Walton co-authored the proposed legislation.

-"We spent a few decades fighting big tobacco in the form of cigarettes," Walton said.
+"We spent a few decades fighting Big Tobacco in the form of cigarettes," Walton said.
 "Now we have to do it again in the form of e-cigarettes."

-Under federal law, the minimum age to buy tobacco products is 18 years old.
+Under federal law, the minimum age required to buy tobacco products is 18 years.
 In California and 15 other states, however, that age is 21.
 Despite this, use of e-cigarettes, or "vaping," has risen steeply among teenagers nationally.

 Last year, 1 in 5 high school seniors reported vaping in the past month.
-That's almost double the number who reported vaping the year before.
-Even eighth graders are vaping in record numbers.
+That's almost double the fraction who reported vaping in the past month in 2017.
+Even eighth-graders are vaping in record numbers.

 These increases come after years of decline in the smoking of traditional cigarettes by teenagers.